John Jay Admission RequirementsNew York, New York

 |SAT Composite 25th||980|

 |SAT Test||25th Percentile Score|

 What are the SAT requirements for students to be admitted to CUNY John Jay College of Criminal Justice?

-CUNY John Jay College of Criminal Justice typically requires applicants to be in the top 49 percent of SAT test takers.
-The school consistently takes SAT composite scores down to 1060 on a 1600 scale, below which admission should be considered a reach.
-We estimate some students could be accepted with SAT's as low as 990.
-The estimated average SAT composite for admitted freshman is 1130 out of 1600.
-A competitive SAT score is critical as 83 percent of applicants submit SAT scores to the school.
+CUNY John Jay College of Criminal Justice typically requires applicants to be in the top 64 percent of SAT test takers.
+The school consistently takes SAT composite scores down to 980 on a 1600 scale, below which admission should be considered a reach.
+We estimate some students could be accepted with SAT's as low as 900.
+The estimated average SAT composite for admitted freshman is 1060 out of 1600.
+The school ranks #71 in New York for highest average SAT composite score.
+A competitive SAT score is critical as 86 percent of applicants submit SAT scores to the school.
 Note: SAT scores presented on this page have been adjusted upwards per the College Board's concordance tables for test takers after March 2016.

 |SAT Score (1600 scale)||Competitiveness||Admission Chances|

 |1060 to 1140||Avg +||41%-54%|

 |ACT Math 25th||N/A|

 |ACT Reading 75th||N/A|